mterzin/IMOS_GBR_MGD_read-centric_analysis/README.md

 # This repository contains the code and data associated with the paper:
-## Seawater Microbes in Reef Monitoring: Gene Content is a Strong Predictor of Water Chemistry Across the Great Barrier Reef
+## Gene Content of Seawater Microbes is a Strong Predictor of Water Chemistry Across the Great Barrier Reef

 ### Authors and Affiliations